DanielBMarkham/Info-Ops/manuscript/chapter6.md

 ### Did you get it?

-Temporal indicators finish up our tagging system.
-Now we can take any bit of information from anywhere and tag and sort it to use in making good conversations happen so that we can build the right things.
+You learned why temporal indicators were the last tags for our tagging system and how to use them.
+Now that we've finished, you've learned how to take any bit of information from anywhere and tag and sort it.
+Knowing precisely what type of information you're talking about leads to being able to ask precise questions; that drives the kinds of good conversations that end up building the right thing.

 {/blurb}